marciogualtieri/About/README.md

 * For a sample of my BDD skills refer to [Processor](https://github.com/marciogualtieri/Processor) or [Summarizer](https://github.com/marciogualtieri/Summarizer).

+* For a sample of my Web TDD skills refer to [Slightly](https://github.com/marciogualtieri/Slightly).

 * For a sample of my Scala skills refer to [Scala-Paintshop](https://github.com/marciogualtieri/Scala-PaintShop) or [PersonService](https://github.com/marciogualtieri/PersonService).

 * For a sample of my Clojure skills refer to [Clojure-Paintshop](https://github.com/marciogualtieri/Clojure-PaintShop).

-* For a sample of my Selenium skills refer to [Slightly](https://github.com/marciogualtieri/Slightly).

-* For a sample of my Spring skills refer to [Counter](https://github.com/marciogualtieri/Counter).